gilescope/atoi_radix10/README.md

 `nightly` and `simd` features for highest speed (and target your specific cpu).

-`std` feature required if you want to run all the tests.
 It's `no_std` by default and will parse from any `[u8]` slice.

 How this works